piax/go-byzskip/README.md

-# go-byzskip: ByzSkip Implementation in Go
+# go-byzskip: A ByzSkip Implementation in Go

 This implementation uses [go-libp2p](https://github.com/libp2p/go-libp2p) for the P2P transport.